Pattern Formation in Quantum Hierarchical Cellular Neural Networks: Introduction

 \section{Introduction}

 In the 1980s, Chua and Yang introduced a new natural computing paradigm, cellular neural networks (CNNs), which include cellular automata as a special case.
 CNNs are a parallel computing paradigm similar to neural networks, where each cell (a processing unit) only communicates directly with its nearest neighbors; this localized, analog processing enables the real-time, high-speed solutions of complex computational problems, particularly those involving spatial and temporal data, such as image and video processing; see e.g., \cite{Chua-Tamas}-\cite{Slavova}, and the references therein.
-The CNN model is bioinspired by the Wilson-Cowan model, which describes the evolution of excitatory and inhibitory activity in a synaptically coupled neuronal network; see, e.g., \cite{Wilson-Cowan 1}-\cite{Neural-Fields} and the references therein.
+The CNN model is bioinspired by the Wilson--Cowan model, which describes the evolution of excitatory and inhibitory activity in a synaptically coupled neuronal network; see, e.g., \cite{Wilson-Cowan 1}-\cite{Neural-Fields} and the references therein.

 Quantum cellular neural networks (QCNNs) are computational models that integrate quantum mechanics with the architecture of classical cellular neural networks; they were introduced by Toth et al. in the 1990s, \cite{Toth et al}.
 In the original proposal, quantum-dot cellular automata were used as fundamental processing units.
 The dynamics of the QCNN cells are governed by a time-dependent Schr\"{o}dinger equation, enabling the network to operate on continuous values rather than just binary ones.
 In this paper, we initiate the rigorous study of the $p$-adic QCNNs as tools for quantum computing.
-This paper is not about models of brain activity based on QM.
-However, there are deep connections and several open problems.
-We invite the reader to consult the last section of this paper for further discussion.

 The proposal of constructing quantum neural networks (QNNs) based on the Schr\"{o}dinger equation is not new, see \cite{Nakajima et al}-\cite{Schuld et al}.
-In \cite{Behera et al}, the authors introduced a recurrent quantum neural network (RQNN) model for eye tracking of moving targets based on a non-linear Schr\"{o}dinger wave equation.
+In \cite{Behera et al}, the authors introduced a recurrent quantum neural network (RQNN) model for eye tracking of moving targets based on a non-linear Schr\"{o}dinger equation.
 On the other hand, the non-linear Schr\"{o}dinger equation has been used extensively in image processing; see e.g. \cite{Singh et al}-\cite{Honigman et al}.

 The construction of mathematical models for hierarchical neural networks (NNs) is an area of intense activity.
 Here, it is relevant to note that the $p$-adic numbers are naturally organized in a tree-like structure, which can be used to construct models of hierarchical NNs.
 In \cite{Zambrano-Zuniga-1}, the first two authors introduced the $p$-adic cellular neural networks, which are mathematical generalizations of classical CNNs.
 The new networks have an infinite number of cells organized hierarchically in a tree-like structure, with an infinite number of hidden layers.
 Intuitively, the $p$-adic CNNs occur as limits of large hierarchical discrete CNNs.
 In \cite{Zambrano-Zuniga-2}-\cite{Zuniga et al}, they developed image processing algorithms using $p$-adic CNNs.
 In this paper, we introduce the quantum counterparts of the $p$-adic CNNs.